badsaarow/quasar2-storybook-boilerplate/README.md

 ### Cautions

-- DO NOT Upgrate to webpack5 : quasar does not support webpack5 yet
+- DO NOT Upgrade to webpack5 : quasar does not support webpack5 yet

 ### Troubleshooting